../ | ||

 The Rasbperry Pi 3 Model B has a 1200 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has 1 GB of RAM along with on-board Bluetooth and WiFi radios.

-The Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
+The Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host receptacle and no wired Ethernet.
 It has a 1400 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has 512 MB of RAM along with on-board Bluetooth and WiFi radios.

 The Raspberry Pi 3 Model B+ has a 1400 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has improved power management and networking components.